 For many weeks they collected rocks, painted them and set up shop in the camp grounds to sell their rocks.

 Not only did they enjoy painting, they were able to chat with people about their experience touring Europe in a motorhome.
 Plus they were successful in making many sales!

-Living in close quarters in a motorhome with kids over a long period of time can be VERY challenging and exhausting at times.
+We loved touring Europe by campervan.
+But, living in a motorhome with kids over a long period of time can be VERY challenging and exhausting at times.

 It all looks perfect on Instagram!
 But when the kids are wrestling/bickering/whining/sick of each other, you have a couple of rainy days confined in the van together or you just want some peace and quiet, it can be tough.